apinf/docs/docs/UserInstructions.md

         (API key is avaiable if API owner has attached the API with a proxy).

         3. "Details" tab gives information about the what the API does and its usage instructions (if provided by owner).
-API consumers can also make a test call from here.

-        4. from "Documentation" tab, you can vhrvk the available methods for this API and make calls using them.
+        4. from "Documentation" tab, you can view the available methods for this API and make calls using them.
         (if owner makes it available to make calls).
-        You can also download an SDK in your preferred language from the Manage button.
-        API owners can upload a swagger documentation as well as update it.
+        You can also download an SDK in your preferred language from the Manage button. (only is swagger file is available) API owners can upload a swagger documentation as well as update it.
         They can also provide a link to the documenation which will appear in the Documentation tab view.